WHERE THE LIVING'S EASY

 There's a reason Eat Street Northshore makes every 'must-do' list.
 It's one of the best things to do in Brisbane with kids if you're in town Thursday to Sunday.

-Forget trying appease fussy eaters, this food market mecca has more than 150 colourful shipping containers serving bites from around the world, from Asian street food to American barbeque.
-There's also market stalls, live entertainment, bars and a dessert alley that must be visited at least twice while you're here.
+Forget trying to appease fussy eaters, this food market mecca has more than 150 colourful shipping containers serving bites from around the world, from Asian street food to American barbeque.
+There are also market stalls, live entertainment, bars and a dessert alley that must be visited at least twice while you're here.

 Holidays are usually about avoiding screen time, but you should make an exception today.
 A 10-minute walk from the city centre is The Cube: 48 interactive touch screens featuring scientific and educational games and activities for the whole family.
 It's open every day at Queensland University of Technology (QUT), and admission is free.